fervo/ReleasePhaseMigrationsBundle/README.md

 ## Bundle installation

 Install as per usual.
 The bundle requires DoctrineMigrationBundle.
-Right now both this bundle and the advisory-locker library it uses are pre-release, and thus requires adding @dev in the composer.json.
-Once we've used this internally for a while, we'll make a proper release and make these instructions more suited to the general public.
+Because this bundle is still being tried out by us internally, we're reluctant to release better instructions on how to use it.
+While both the library and the bundle is released as 1.0.0, this is mainly because we want to be able to strictly version it using semver.
+Once we've used this in production for a while, we'll go ahead and update these instructions.

 ## Why use this instead of just using Doctrine Migrations